finos/open-source-readiness/docs/bok/Activities/Level-2/Creating-An-OSPO.md

 _tbd. other things we could reference here from the todo group_

 ### 4. Enlist a Volunteer Army

+> To effectively enlist an army you must first identify potential allies and build relationships with them.
+This can be done through open communication and by involving them in the change process from the beginning.
+Additionally, another method of enlisting and growing an army is to reward individuals for their contributions and support.
+This will build morale and motivation, and will organically encourage others to get involved. - [Kotters 8 Step Change Model](https://www.mtdtraining.com/blog/kotters-8-step-change-model.htm)

+(tbd.  leave to fill in concrete examples of this)

+Who should be the volunteers?  - list these.

+- You need to _reward_ people if you want them to volunteer:
+   - Improving the CV
+   - Rewarding teams for engaging with open source practices.
+   -

 ### 5. Enable Action by Removing Barriers

+Some examples:

+- Procurement:  they might need some help to understand that procuring OSS is very different.
+They cannot get an SLA from an open source project.
+They _will_ need to understand [SBOMs](../../Artifacts/SBOMs).

+- Middle Managers:  (Level 3) they might need to understand that their staff will be contributing to open source projects, this might not be aligned directly to a business goal.
+Making OSS contribution part of the OKRs.

+- HR:

+- Process / Policy: Removing blockers in process.
+Getting the policy approved by legal so that you don't need to recourse to them every time you want to do something.
+For this you will need an [Open Source Policy](Creating-Policy)

 ### 6. Generate Short-Term Wins

 Examples: